 No later than the end of the first year of coursework, the Program Coordinator will complete the "Program for the Doctoral Degree" for each student in the program.
-All courses in the Education Doctorate (Ed.D.) are prescribed, eliminating any options for course substitutions.
+Because the program is delivered in a cohort model, except for full-time students, all courses in the Ph.D. in Higher Education are prescribed.
 After the student's degree plan is signed by the Program Coordinator and approved by the Graduate School, the student is expected to follow it as the basis for all subsequent enrollments.

 Transfer credit.
 Transfer credit from another university will be evaluated and awarded in accordance with the guidelines established by the TTU Graduate School.
-In no case can transfer credit reduce the minimum residency requirement.
-The Higher Education program will accept 30 credits from a master's program (any discipline) or other graduate-level work, from an accredited public or private university.
+In no case can transfer credit reduce the TTU Graduate School and College of Education minimum residency requirement (see Residency Requirement below).
+The Higher Education program will accept 30 credits from a master's degree or professional doctorate program (any discipline), from an accredited public or private university.
 Courses with a letter grade other than A or B cannot be transferred in (including Pass/Fail).
-No courses transferred in can replace the prescribed required coursework outlined for this program below.
+Transferred courses may not replace the prescribed required coursework outlined for the Ph.D. in Higher Education (see below).